 Little did doctoral candidate Kainen Bell know in 2013 when he was an undergraduate studying abroad in Brazil that the country would play a major role in his future dissertation research.
 Since his first trip, he has returned to Brazil multiple times, even completing a Fulbright study and working for a community-based organization in the country.
 Now, Bell is preparing to return again, this time to spend ten months conducting research as a recipient of the prestigious Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship.

-The Fulbright-Hays DDRA program provides opportunities for PhD candidates to engage in full-time dissertation research abroad for up to one year.
+Sponsored by the U.S. Department of Education, the Fulbright-Hays DDRA program provides opportunities for PhD candidates to engage in full-time dissertation research abroad for up to one year.
 Applicants must be U.S. citizens, nationals, or permanent residents who are proficient in the foreign language(s) to be used to conduct their research.
 Bell, who is fluent in Portuguese, will travel to Rio de Janeiro and Salvador to continue the fieldwork he has been doing in Brazil over the past four months.
-Of the eighty-four awards given nationwide, Bell was one just of five Brazil-based projects selected and the only recipient from the University of Illinois.
+Of the eighty-four awards given nationwide, Bell was one of just five Brazil-based projects selected and the only recipient from the University of Illinois.

 For his dissertation, "Resisting Digital Surveillance in Brazil: Facial Recognition Technologies and Grassroots Activism from Afro Brazilian Leaders," he is investigating initiatives such as public awareness campaigns, data activism protests, and collective actions by grassroots organizations.
 His goal is to understand how community stakeholders—nonprofit organizations, research institutes, policy makers, and community members—collaborate to prevent the use of surveillance technologies in their communities.